inabajunmr/azidp4j/docs/endpoint-implementations.md

 #### errorPage

-When authorization request is something wrong but can't redirect to client, AzIdP#authorize returns `errorPage`.
+When an authorization request is something wrong but can't redirect to the client, AzIdP#authorize returns `errorPage`.
-In this case, `errorPage.errorType` will be set so show error page against each errorType.
+In this case, `errorPage.errorType` will be set to show the error page against each errorType.

 #### additionalPage